omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/pure_voronoi_planner/README.md

 Available Parameters (can be adapted in yaml or via dynamic reconfigure):
 - free_cell_threshold: threshold for defining free space from costmap.
 Should be chosen so that a single robot is guaranteed without collision.
 - min_radius: minimal radius that robot formation takes; costmap is enlargened accordingly
-- use_dijkstra: if dijkstra should be used for path planning; if false a* is used
+- use_dijkstra: if dijkstra should be used for path planning otherwise a* is used
-- free_space_factor: factor for min_radius. at this distance to obstacles freespace is added to planning space regardless of voronoi diagram
+- free_space_factor: factor for min_radius.
+At this distance to obstacles freespace is added to planning space regardless of voronoi diagram
-- large_free_spaces: if additional free spaces should be added; if false pure voronoi diagram is used for planning
+- large_free_spaces: if additional free spaces should be added; otherwise pure voronoi diagram is used for planning

 ## Starting comparison of voronoi generation